dspinellis/pothen-filler/README.md

 ### Complete existing investment products
 * Import the data provided by the banks.
 * Select each row of the investment products table.
-* Call from the browser console the function `setInvestmentProductMissingData()` to complete missing data, which prevents the form's final submission.
+* Call from the browser console the function `setBankInvestmentProductMissingData()` to complete missing data, which prevents the form's final submission.

 ### Add new investment products
 To add a new investment product call from the browser console the function